 He is lead author of Outcome Funding: a New Approach to Targeted Grantmaking.
 Now in its 4th edition, the book is widely used in the US and the UK as a framework for allocating and spending money to improve human lives and conditions.
 Hal has served as lead consultant to a U.S. Presidential Commission.

-Robyn has held leadership roles with Big Brothers Big Sisters, Sylvan Learning Centers, the American Cancer Society and the Education Foundation of Sarasota County.
-She currently serves as the Chief Executive Officer of Neuro Challenge Foundation for Parkinson’s.
-Under Robyn’s leadership, the organization has grown from a $440,000 operation to over $1 million in 4 years.
+Robyn has held leadership roles with Big Brothers Big Sisters, Sylvan Learning Centers, and the American Cancer Society.
+She is currently the Chief Executive Officer of Neuro Challenge Foundation for Parkinson’s, in Sarasota, Florida, where in four years she increased both income and participant engagement by over 100%.

-Robyn earned a bachelor’s degree in social sciences from Florida State University and a master’s degree in management – leadership and organizational effectiveness – from University of South Florida.
-She is a graduate of the Chamber of Commerce’s Leadership Sarasota program, has been featured in Style Magazine and recognized as an Amazing Suncoast Woman by ABC7.
-Robyn is currently the Chairperson of AIRPO (Alliance for Independent and Regional Parkinson’s Organizations).
+Robyn has been featured in Style Magazine and recognized as an Amazing Suncoast Woman by ABC7.
+She is currently the Chairperson of AIRPO—the Alliance for Independent and Regional Parkinson’s

 Organizations .
 She earned an undergrad degree in social sciences and a master’s degree in management with a concentration in leadership and organizational effectiveness.

 Robyn attributes her relentless determination to help groups to succeed to her upbringing.
 Neither of her parents graduated from high school and she has lived the circumstances that participants in many nonprofit organizations face.